-Join Levi Sim for an in-depth discussion in this video Choosing the right flash modes, part of Nikon Speedlight Flash Fundamentals.
+Join Levi Sim for an in-depth discussion in this video Choosing the right flash modes, part of Flash Photography: Nikon Speedlites.

 - Let me introduce you to all the modes in the flash.
 There's the TTL mode, there's manual mode.
 There's also repeating mode, which is really a cool little feature, and there's the guide number mode, and there's auto aperture mode.
 I don't use all those.
 I really just use TTL and manual, but I just wanna introduce you to what they are.
 I've now got the SB-900 up here.
 The SB-700 doesn't have some of these modes.
 TTL, as we've already looked at a few times, is our simplest way to communicate between the camera and the flash.